 However, you are in the middle of starting your own business at the moment.
-This is based on an idea you’re very passionate about and you’ve been meaning to do this for a long time.
+This is something you’re very passionate about and you’ve been meaning to do it for a long time.

-You know that either of the ventures will take up a considerable amount of your time and it’ll be tough to manage both ventures at the same time.
+Either venture will take up a considerable amount of your time and it’ll be tough to manage both at the same time.

-Using the Ideal Vision Method, first create your ideal vision in the area of career and business.
+Using the Ideal Vision Method, you create your ideal vision for your career.
 As it turns out, your vision is to turn your passion into your career.
 You want your business to be renowned in its industry.
-You also want to earn a substantial income from your business every month, which you know is a natural consequence of being really good in what you do.
+You also want to earn a substantial income from your business every month, which is a natural consequence of being really good in what you do.

-As the You in your ideal vision, it becomes clear that you have to reject your friend and focus all your efforts on starting your business.
+As the You in your ideal vision, it becomes clear that you have to reject your friend and focus your efforts on your business.

-While the opportunity with your friend looks tempting from the present perspective, you realize from your ideal vision that it’s only going to divert your attention from realizing your passion.
-(Read: How To Get Maximum Results When You Have Too Many Ideas (Harnessing The Superstar Effect)) You know that success, learning opportunities, and business networks are all things that will come your way as you work on your passion project.
+While the opportunity with your friend looks tempting from the present perspective, it’s only going to divert your attention from realizing your passion.
+(Read: How to Get Maximum Results When You Have Too Many Ideas (Harnessing The Superstar Effect)) You know that success, learning opportunities, and business networks are all things that will come your way as you succeed in your venture.

 Ideal Vision: Crucial in Removing Faulty Thinking

 The interesting thing about the Ideal Vision Method is that the answer you get is probably dramatically different than what may seem sensible from your current perspective.
-Yet, that doesn’t make it any less true though.
+Yet, that doesn’t make it any less true.

 Many times, we are not able to break out of our problems because we approach them with faulty lenses.
 The issue here is that these faulty lenses are the precise cause of our problems.
-Approaching our problems with faulty lenses will only perpetuate our problems due to the faulty solutions we come up with.
-In the end, we dig ourselves deeper and deeper into our problems, going nowhere but down.
+Approaching our problems with these lenses will only perpetuate our problems due to faulty solutions we come up with.
+In the end, we dig ourselves deeper into our problems, going nowhere but down.